Do high deductible health insurance plans make sense for pregnancy?

 However, when having a baby, you are expecting “something to happen.”
 Break down the issues into three parts, and discover what option works best for you.

 - The risk-reward math of lower premiums vs leftover medical bills

 - How supplemental coverage and tax benefits tip the scales

 Math behind High Deductible Health Plans for Maternity

 The math behind high-deductible health insurance for maternity care involves comparing risk versus reward.

 - Reward – You will definitely save money over the course of 12 months through lower premiums.

 - Risk – You could possibly incur much higher unreimbursed medical expenses if your baby is born with a serious medical condition.

+A personal loan can provide funding to cover any deductible.
+Use the expected savings on premiums to cover any interest charges.
 Weigh your options carefully when determining what is best for your needs.